monero-rs/monero-rpc-rs/README.md

 # monero-rpc

 Monero daemon and wallet RPC.
-Requires nightly.
+Requires Rust nightly 2019-05-09 or later.

 License: MIT OR Apache-2.0